Skills

 Skills give Zeph specialized knowledge for specific tasks.
 Each skill is a markdown file (SKILL.md) containing instructions and examples that are injected into the LLM prompt when relevant.

-Instead of loading all skills into every prompt, Zeph selects only the top-K most relevant (default: 5) via embedding similarity.
+Instead of loading all skills into every prompt, Zeph selects only the top-K most relevant (default: 5) using a combination of BM25 keyword matching and embedding cosine similarity fused via Reciprocal Rank Fusion.
 This keeps prompt size constant regardless of how many skills are installed.

 How Matching Works